 Option Grants in 2003.
 Greater Bay granted stock options in 2003 to our named executive officers as set forth below.
-All options were granted pursuant to our 1996 Stock Option Plan described in detail under Proposal 2: Amendment to 1996 Stock Option Plan.
+All options were granted pursuant to our 1996 Stock Option Plan described in detail under Proposal 3: Amend Our 1996 Stock Option Plan.